 Guest post by Andrew Lawes

 I remember when I found out my marriage was over.
 It sent me into a downward spiral; a drink-and-drug-fueled period of bad memories and even worse situations.
 I didn’t care – the pain inside me was too raw, too visceral to cope with.
 Blacking out and forgetting was better than dealing with the crushing reality that the woman I loved no longer shared the same emotions.
+This lead to depression.

 Maybe you are experiencing this situation right now.
 Maybe you are also struggling to cope with the fallout of divorce, and are engaging in some questionable activities.
 Maybe, like me, your days have become about existing, rather than living.
 You don’t know when the pain will end.
 All you want is for it to go away.

 There is no timescale for how long it takes a broken heart to heal.
 Sometimes it can take days; other break-ups can take months or even years to overcome.
 There is no secret cure; all you can do is continue living.

 As a man, my mentality is the same as most other men: there’s a problem; how can I fix it?
 How can I save this relationship?
 The truth is that, most likely, you can’t.
 Nobody walks away from a marriage without an awful lot of thought.
 When the conclusion they have come to is that it is over, there is very little you can do.

 Related Reading: Is January Really Divorce Month?

 The Kübler-Ross model of the Five Stages of Grief can be applied to the end of a relationship.
 Although nobody has passed away, you still need to grieve.
 The death of a relationship; the ending of a future you had planned out; in many ways, it is harder to handle than death.

 At least there is a finality to death.
 With heartbreak, there is no finality.
 There is no clean break.
 You can’t help but wonder, “What if…?”